 Little grammar points like this one can be frustrating for new and not-so-new writers alike.

-Sometimes it’s easy to think that it’s impossible to know every single one, and you are right.
+Sometimes, it’s easy to think that it’s impossible to know every single rule, and you are right.

 No matter how experienced you are as a writer, there will always be elements you are unsure about.